What Are Stolons?

 The spider plant is very cultivated in gardens for its ornamental value, which is reproduced throughout the year by stolons, giving rise naturally to dense massifs and in continuous expansion.

 Clover Stolons ( Trifolium repens )

 The iconic plant of Ireland, famous for its attributed ability to bring luck to those who find four-leaf clovers, is also another species that propagate through the strategy of reproduction by stolons.

 In fact, it is thanks to this ability to spread like a carpet, that they are able to cover large areas of land in a short time.

 Difference Between Rhizomes And Stolons

 The rhizomes never stop growing, renewing themselves over time as their oldest parts die, but still producing new ones.
-Another distinctive feature between rhizomes and stolons, is that the former are always thick and short, while the latter are thin and long.
+Another distinctive feature between rhizomes and stolons is that the former is always thick and short, while the latter is thin and long.

-Reproduction by stolons is a differential propagation strategy that does not involve the utiization of seeds.
+Reproduction by stolons is a differential propagation strategy that does not involve the utilization of seeds.